TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Removed PREVIEW button to the right of TEST GAME, reserving the space for future buttons
+ * Re-arranged PREFAB internal order to place it last (so it can be excluded by interface flag)
+ * Prevented .LOG files from being created with no meaningful filename associated with it
  * Improved ACTTALK action to allow $0 and $1 to work with externally called associated LIPSYNC file
  * Added code to prevent outright crash when meshes incorrectly specified (now default to mesh sphere)
  * Added new feature to AI obstacle code to detect Wall Large and Wall Small (creating full/half walls)